SDVoE LIVE! on demand

 Justin Kennington (04:12):

-Well, this is Tim Albright.
+This is Tim Albright.
 I’m going to guess that everyone watching knows who he is.
 He’s a podcaster, a media personality, and an AV voice of the gods extraordinaire.

 Tim Albright (05:06):